 Typefor National Poetry Month

-James Franco wasn't the first to bring poetry to the big screen; plenty of films have been made about poets and their work.
+There’s a long tradition of films made about poets and their work.
 What better time than National Poetry Month to gather some friends, watch a poetry-related movie, and perhaps discuss some of the poet's work after the film?

-Before Night Falls—Javier Bardem plays Chilean poet Reinaldo Arenas in this film, adapted from Arenas's own memoir.
+Before Night Falls—Javier Bardem plays Cuban poet Reinaldo Arenas in this film, adapted from Arenas's own memoir.